 Khasbullah was born in Germany to Indonesian parents, but was raised about two hours from Jakarta.
 It wasn’t until she was grown that she came back to Germany, where she studied German in Muenster.

 She has an infectious energy, is quick to laugh, and, the day I met her, was wearing a deep blue hijab.

 Moving to Dresden wasn’t an easy decision.
 Friends warned her against it, because of PEGIDA.

-But she went, anyway, to study engineering at Dresden Technical University, one of the best centers for science and technology in the country.
+But she went, anyway, to study business law at Dresden Technical University, one of the best centers for science and technology in the country.

 Nurul Fatimah Khasbullah stands alongside the Elbe river, with Dresden's landmark Frauenkirche, "Church of Our Lady," in the background.